wazo-platform/wazo-doc/source/upgrade/upgrade_notes.rst

 * ``DAHDI`` is not longer a mandatory dependency of Wazo: it will not be installed on new installs anymore.
 Upgraded Wazo Platform will keep DAHDI installed if it was configured in ``/etc/asterisk/dahdi_channels.conf``.
 Otherwise, DAHDI will be removed.
 To install or remove DAHDI manually, see :ref:`chan_dahdi`.

-Other disabled Asterisk modules:
+* Some dependencies have been remove from the ``asterisk`` package.
+If you used one of the following modules you must install the ``wazo-asterisk-extra-modules`` to keep using those modules.
+Note that all modules listed here are disabled by default on Wazo.
+You had to manually modify ``/etc/asterisk/modules.conf`` to use them.

   * ``app_jack``
   * ``cdr_pgsql``